E-Rinaudo/AutoClicker/README.md

 ## About

-This project provides a minimal GUI to start an automated click loop, waits a short countdown to position the cursor, then clicks repeatedly until you stop it.
-It is useful for automated repetitive tasks.
+This project provides a minimal GUI to start an automated click loop.
+After starting the program, you have a few seconds to position the cursor, then clicking begins and continues until stopped manually.
+The script uses argparse to optionally enable a periodic pause dialog and allows specifying a sound file that plays when PyAutoGUI’s fail-safe is triggered.

 [back to top](#autoclicker)